Osturลˆa – a Guide to a Hidden Gem of the Carpathians

 Goralska Drevenica, our stay in Osturna

-There are no official campsites in Osturna, wild camping is tolerated in Slovakia though so you might try to get to the forest or ask some local to pitch your tent on their land.
+There are no official campsites in Osturna, wild camping is tolerated in Slovakia though so you might try to get to the forest or ask some locals to pitch your tent on their land.

-There is a small supermarket in the village, mind that the village is very stretched, so it might be a bit far to walk to.
+There is a small supermarket in the village, in mind that the village is very stretched, so it might be a bit far to walk to.

-How to get to Osturňa
+How to get to Osturลˆa

 From there, there might be a few local buses a day, we saw the stops but never saw the buses, and haven’t found any info online.
-Your best bet is to ask the friendly tourist info office in Vysoké Tatry.
+Your best bet is to ask the friendly tourist info office in Vysokรฉ Tatry.
 If you’re an adventurous spirit, hitchhiking might be the quickest way to get there.

 We arrived here by bicycle, coming from the Dunajec River gorge lays at the border with Poland, very close to the High Tatras, this is really the perfect entry/exit point if you’re cycling from/to Poland.
 There’s an unpaved but well-maintained cycling path (which is also a hiking trail), about 20km long, which actually lays mostly on the Polish side.
-The gorge has stunning white limestone cliffs and its covered by a vegetation that is truly mesmerizing when painted in the autumn colors.
+The gorge has stunning white limestone cliffs and is covered by vegetation that is truly mesmerizing when painted in the autumn colors.

 Learn more about cycling in Slovakia